Risk and Profit Conference

 • Please observe HANDICAP, RESERVED and NO PARKING zones; these are TOW ZONES and violators will be towed.

 Kansas State University is committed to making its services, activities and programs accessible to all participants.
 If you have special requirements due to a physical, vision, or hearing disability, contact Rich Llewelyn, rvl@ksu.edu, or Director of Affirmative Action, Kansas State University, (TTY) 785.532.4807.
-K-State Research and Extension is an equal opportunity provider and employer.
+K-State Extension is an equal opportunity provider and employer.
 Issued in furtherance of Cooperative Extension Work, Acts of May 8 and June 30,1914, as amended.
-Kansas State University, County Extension Councils, Extension Districts, and United States Department of Agriculture Cooperating, J. Ernie Minton, Director.
+Kansas State University, County Extension Councils, Extension Districts, and United States Department of Agriculture Cooperating, Gregg Hadley, Director of Extension.

 For more information, contact Rich Llewelyn at the phone or email below: